There’s something sacred about the sound a good meditation gong makes.

 It soon became popular.
-And before long, authors were writing about the miracle of using sounds to heal, like Johannes Heimrath, who wrote The Healing Power Of The Gong.
+Before long, authors were writing about the miracle of using sounds to heal, like Johannes Heimrath, who wrote The Healing Power Of The Gong.

-Today, many yogi’s enjoy sound-baths, and meditators listen to gongs to get into their Zen.
+Today, many yogi’s enjoy getting high on sound-baths, and meditators listen to gongs to get into their Zen.

 Funny thing is, it totally works.

 Science shows that we can truly be healed by meditation music.